Sitebase/cs50/README.md

 ## week 4

 * `string` is just a synonym for `char*` which represents the address of the first character of the string.
 That why we can't compare two string like this `if(string == string)` because under the hood we will actually compare two address.
 Use `strcmp`.
 More info see `man strcmp`
+* `GetString` returns `NULL` is something goes wrong like for example the string was too long ...
+* `malloc` will return `NULL` when the system is out of memory.
+That's the same reason `GetString` can return `NULL`.
+So always do a senaty check for this.
+* When using `maloc` always add 1 to the size which is needed for the null character `\0`

+## week 5

+* `char* bla` initialize a char pointer
+* `*a` follow the pointer address and get value
+* `sscanf` parse input or another variable e.g. char to integer
+* valgrind will find memory problems
+* `(*ptr).n` is the same as `ptr->n`
+* stack is memory that we temporarily need and that can be freed again after for example the current function is done.
+The heap is memory that we for example need for some global variables.